srky420/cs50-fp-bootstrap/readme.md

 ### Creating Templates

-- Lastly, movies and shows data are requested from API and displayed using HTML with Jinja2 syntax(i.e. for looping through lists, creating if statements and so on).
+- Movies and shows data are requested from API and displayed using HTML with Jinja2 syntax(i.e. for looping through lists, creating if statements and so on).
 More [here](https://flask.palletsprojects.com/en/2.2.x/templating/).

 ### Creating Pagination